comet-toolkit/unc_website/_sources/specification/draft-v0.1/unc_specification.rst

 Data Types
 ----------

-*observation variables* and have *uncertainty variables*  must be floats.
+*Observation variables* and *uncertainty variables* must be `floats`.

 Note: these variables may be encoded as e.g. integers for efficient storage on disc.

 Attributes
 ----------

-Global/variable attributes.
+Dataset attributes provide metadata about the dataset, its variables, and dimensions.
+Global attributes describe the entire dataset (e.g., title, institution, history).
+Variable attributes define specific properties of the variable  (e.g., units, valid ranges).
+These attributes ensure data is interpretable, support automated processing, and facilitate sharing by following standardised conventions.

-This standard defines a set of attributes to:
+This standard defines a set of global/variable attributes to:

 * link *observation variables* with their associated *uncertainty variables*
 * define the error-correlation properties of a given *uncertainty variables* in a compact way.

-A file may also contain non-standard attributes.
+A dataset may also contain non-standard attributes.

 Uncertainty Attributes
 ======================